The William Tarr House, the homestead of A.J. Hitt and William Tarr, is an abandoned antebellum near Millersburg, Kentucky.

 A.J.
 Hitt, an operator of a flour and grist mill in Millersburg from 1865 to 1866, 1 constructed a Federal style residence south of the city.
 The house was elaborate in all of its finishes, featuring fine Flemish-bond brickwork and extensive wood paneling.

-At a point prior to 1877, Tarr, a farmer and distiller, purchased the residence and renovated the building with Italianate styling.
-Tarr was an astute businessman, partner of Hibler and George C. White in the Chicken Cock Distillery in East Paris in the 1860’s and by 1877, a proprietor of the Ashland Distilling Company in Lexington.
+At a point prior to 1877, William Tarr, a farmer and distiller, purchased the residence and renovated the building with Italianate styling.
+1 Tarr, an astute businessman, worked with Hibler and George C. White in the Chicken Cock Distillery in nearby Paris in the 1860’s.
+By 1877, Tarr was proprietor of the Ashland Distilling Company in Lexington.

-The house was used up until 1985.
+The house was used until 1985.
 1